withastro/adapters/.changeset/fresh-walls-bow.md

 }
 ```

+### watch config files

+This release starts to watch for changes in your `wrangler.toml` & `.dev.vars` files, and will restart the dev server if you update them.
+This should help with developer experience.

+#### What should I do?

+If you observe any issues, please check current open issues or create a new one in the repository.

 ### BREAKING: `imageService`

 This release changes the default behavior of `imageService`.
 In the past the default behavior was falling back to a `noop` service, which disabled image optimization for your project, because Cloudflare doesn's support it.
 The new default is `compile`, which enables image optimization for prerendered pages during build, but disallows the usage of any `astro:assets` feature inside on-demand pages.